yueguoguo/yueguoguo.github.io/_posts/2026-02-14-keep-intelligence.md

     ChatGPT 5.3.
 The question and the response were both generated in Chinese - the following response was translated literally to English.

-> “Walk!”
+> Distance?
 >
-> Distance?
 >   ≤ 300 meters → Walk
+>
 >   300 meters – 1 kilometer → Depends on the weather
+>
 >   1 kilometer → Drive
 >
-> “Conclusion: walk.
+> Conclusion: walk.
 Consider it five minutes of light exercise—healthier than
-> starting a cold engine.”
+> starting a cold engine.

 This highlights a common criticism among AI scientists and practitioners today:
 *large models may not always possess true reasoning or deductive capabilities*.